mitchd/vt-fox-1/jpegant/jpegant-stripped/src/encoder/README.md

 This is the directory for the modified JPEG encoder.

+## Restart intervals ##

+Useful documentation on determining how to enable restart intervals can be found in Annex B.2 of
+[JPEG ISO/IEC 10918-1 ITU-T Recommendation T.81][http://www.w3.org/Graphics/JPEG/itu-t81.pdf]

 ## code questions ##

   * main.c/35: the "subsample()" method indicates a 16x16 RGB block;